 At the conclusion of the didactic phase of medical education (years 1 and 2), students will continue the clinical phase (years 3 and 4) of their medical education.
 Year 3 focuses on core rotations, in the following areas: Family Medicine, Internal Medicine, Surgery, Pediatrics, Obstetrics and Gynecology, Osteopathic Manipulative Medicine, Psychiatry, and Primary Care.
 Fourth year core rotations include Emergency Medicine, Geriatrics, and Internal Medicine subspecialties.
 The fourth year also provides for elective rotations selected by the student to enable a full appreciation for the broad scope of clinical training opportunities available after graduation.
 Core rotations will be served at one of several clinical affiliates that are located either in Fort Worth or other sites around the State of Texas.

 The ROME Rural Scholars Program is an innovative educational program designed to prepare students for life and practice in a rural community.
 This rural medicine curriculum includes academic activities and clinical experiences beginning before matriculation and continuing throughout all four years of predoctoral medical education.
-Students accepted into the ROME Rural Scholars Program complete additional course work during years 1 and 2 that emphasizes the acquisition of knowledge and skills for a career in rural medicine.
+Students accepted into the ROME Rural Scholars Program complete additional course work during Years 1 and 2 that emphasizes the acquisition of knowledge and skills for a career in rural medicine.
 Throughout the ROME Rural Scholars Program, students work with faculty preceptors from rural communities across the state of Texas as well as urban tertiary centers.
-This program provides students with a real world experience of living and working in Texas communities with populations of under 20,000.
+This program provides students with a real world experience of living and working in rural Texas communities.

-The ROME Rural Electives Program gives students enrolled in the regular curriculum the opportunity to gain brief exposure to rural practice through the completion of four (4) week clinical rotations at selected rural sites.
+The ROME Rural Elective Program, MEDE9446, gives students enrolled in the regular curriculum the opportunity to gain brief exposure to rural practice at selected rural sites.

 Students at TCOM have many educational opportunities for exposure to research in the biomedical sciences, patient-oriented clinical studies, and health services and policy settings.
 The most intensive research experiences involve formal dual-degree programs in conjunction with the Graduate School of Biomedical Sciences or the School of Public Health.
 These may include doctoral or masters level degree programs in a variety of disciplines.
 The college offers an Honors Research Practicum for select students who wish to conduct a research project under the direct supervision of the faculty during semesters 3 and 4.
 Other research opportunities involve research rotations and experiences sponsored by extramural funding agencies, including potentially both on- and off-campus training activities.
 Students may also pursue elective rotations involving research projects or simply gain research experience by establishing relationships with faculty mentors in their personal areas of interest.